dsanel/mongoose-delete/README.md

 Mongoose Delete Plugin
 =========

 mongoose-delete is simple and lightweight plugin that enables soft deletion of documents in MongoDB.
-This plugin is based on [riyadhalnur's](https://github.com/riyadhalnur) lugin [mongoose-softdelete](https://github.com/riyadhalnur/mongoose-softdelete).
+This code is based on [riyadhalnur's](https://github.com/riyadhalnur) plugin [mongoose-softdelete](https://github.com/riyadhalnur/mongoose-softdelete).

 ##Features